autogoal/autogoal/docs/index.md

 !!! note
     A proper Python package is in the making.
 However, for anonymity reasons this package will not published until the anonymity period for ICML 2020 ends.

+### Installing from source

+To install AutoGOAL from the source code, simply navigate to the root folder and run:

+    make docker-build

+This command will create the Docker image necessary to run AutoGOAL with all its dependencies.
+Alternatively, you can install on a bare Python virtual environment, using [Poetry](https://python-poetry.org/):

+    pip install poetry
+    poetry install

 ## Demo